tmarlow/tmarlow.github.io/_posts/blog/2020-04-02-guardian_article.md

 modified: 2020-04-02T13:48:12+04:00
 ---

 Recently, I had the good fortune of having research Timmons Roberts and I are working on working on covered in [The Guardian](https://amp.theguardian.com/technology/2020/feb/21/climate-tweets-twitter-bots-analysis?CMP=share_btn_tw&__twitter_impression=true).
-Oliver Millman wrote the piece and he did a fantastic job.
+Oliver Millman wrote the piece and did a fantastic job.

 It was really exciting to see our work get such wide coverage!
 It was picked up by many news organizations including